AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/aws/working-with-snapshots.md

 ## Creating a cost control rule

 If you have created a new virtual computer from a snapshot, you must add a cost control rule.
-When [creating a virtual computer](./creating-vcs.md) for the first time, a cost control rule is added, but this is not the case when creating a virtual computer from a snapshot.
+Unlike when you [create a virtual computer from scratch](./creating-vcs.md), cost control rules are not automatically added when you create a virtual computer from a snapshot.

 !!! tip
     A cost control rule sets the minimum number of CPUs needed for AWS to keep the virtual computer running.